 you want to decide later

 Example: cover a sentence that feels too sharp with a sticky note labeled "update."
-Under it, leave the original line.
+Leave the earlier line underneath.
 On the note, write the softer version you actually want to keep.

 Recipe 3